 Now is the time to hold the new government to account.
 Amnesty is calling on the new government to make human rights a priority, and we want you to join us.

 Over the next 100 days, we’re asking you to make your voice heard.

 1. Give First Nations kids a fair go

 Aboriginal and Torres Strait Islander children are 24 times more likely to be locked up than non-Indigenous children.
 Another generation will be lost to failed government policies unless we address the underlying causes.
 The government needs to address this urgently by setting measurable targets to reduce Indigenous imprisonment rates, and by supporting Indigenous-led programs which help to put young people on the right path.

-2. Work with indigenous leaders to invest in Indigenous community services
+2. Work with First Nations leaders to invest in First Nations community services

 The Prime Minister should work closely with Indigenous leaders and representatives, including the National Congress of Australia’s First Peoples, to make sure Indigenous affairs policies are heading in the right direction.